Mozilla Thunderbolt

 Our Vision

-Ghostcat aims to be a true personal AI assistant — one that understands users' preferences and routines while keeping data secure and private.
+Thunderbolt aims to be a true personal AI assistant, one that understands users' preferences and routines while keeping data secure and private.
 It builds a local, encrypted, on-device knowledge base, ensuring that users' information remains fully under their control.

 Competitive Research